Joey Wendle Preview, Player Props: Marlins vs. Nationals

-The Miami Marlins, including Joey Wendle (.179 batting average in his past 10 games), battle starter Jake Irvin and the Washington Nationals at Nationals Park, Friday at 7:05 PM ET.
+The Miami Marlins, including Joey Wendle (.188 on-base percentage in past 10 games, 75 points below season-long percentage), take on starter Trevor Williams and the Washington Nationals at Nationals Park, Saturday at 4:05 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Nationals.
+He had a hitless showing in his previous game (0-for-4) against the Nationals.

 Joey Wendle Game Info & Props vs. the Nationals